You are here

-Ms. Denison started her SBA career in 1987 as a Presidential Management Intern at the Agency's Washington, D. C. District Office.
-In 1989, she moved to the SBA’s Headquarters Office.
-Here, Ms. Denison worked with the Agency's Minority Enterprise Development and One Stop Capital Shop programs and as a Field Operations Analyst in the Office of Field Operations.
-In 1994, she served as an SBA representative on the U.S. Department of Housing and Urban Development's Empowerment Zone/Enterprise Community Interagency Task Force.
+Terri began her SBA career in 1987 as a Presidential Management Fellow at the Agency's Washington, D. C. District and Headquarter Offices.
+Other positions included working with the Agency's Minority Enterprise Development and One Stop Capital Shop programs and Office of Field Operations.
+In 1994, she served as the SBA representative on the U.S. Department of Housing and Urban Development's Empowerment Zone/Enterprise Community Interagency Task Force.

-In 1996, Ms. Denison became the Deputy District Director of the SBA’s Indiana District Office.
-In the fall of 2000, she was one of seven individuals nationwide selected to participate in the SBA's District Director's Candidate Development Program.
+In the fall of 2000, she was one of seven individuals nationwide selected for the SBA's District Director's Candidate Development Program.
 Assignments included serving as the Acting Deputy District Director in the Los Angeles District Office and the Acting District Director in Wisconsin.

 As Georgia District Director, Terri has been recognized by the Atlanta Business League, Georgia Hispanic Chamber of Commerce, Georgia Microenterprise Network, Greater Atlanta Economic Alliance, Atlanta Business Chronicle and Who's Who in Black Atlanta.

 Terri holds a B.A.
 Degree in American Government from Cornell University and an M.A.
 Degree in Urban Studies from Trinity University in San Antonio, Texas.
 She is also a graduate of the Federal Executive Institute in Charlottesville, Virginia.

 A native of Corpus Christi, Texas, Terri currently serves as the Vice President of the Cornell Alumni Association of Atlanta and a member of the Cornell University Council.
 Other personal interests include ballroom dancing and travel.